+Chapters 4-10 contain the main body of land use policies, grouped in a manner which ties in directly to the Strategic Development Plan.
 This is to further emphasise that the SDP and LDP together comprise the Development Plan for Inverclyde, as well as enable better understanding of their respective spatial strategies and policies.

-- 1.27 This Written Statement is accompanied by a Proposals Map which identifies specific boundaries on an Ordnance Survey map.
+This Written Statement is accompanied by a Proposals Map which identifies specific boundaries on an Ordnance Survey map.
 The three main towns of Greenock, Port Glasgow and Gourock are divided into two separate maps, with Inverkip, Wemyss Bay, Kilmacolm and Quarriers Village being located together on one side of the map.
-The fourth map covers the remaining, much larger rural area, thus ensuring that the entire Inverclyde Council area is covered, as required by statute. - 1.28 In addition to the Proposals Map, an Inverclyde wide Environmental Constraints Map is available with the LDP for information. - 1.29 It should be noted that the Plan (Written Statement and Proposals Map) and its policies need to be read as a whole certain site specific policies in Chapters 4-10 may also be covered by more generic policies in Chapter 2 and broader regeneration priorities in Chapter 3.
-All policies will be considered together in the decision making process for planning applications. - 1.30 Toward the end of the Plan a Glossary can be found, where unfamiliar terms and acronyms are defined in order to assist in the understanding of the background information and the policies themselves.
+The fourth map covers the remaining, much larger rural area, thus ensuring that the entire Inverce Council area is covered, as required by statute.

+In addition to the Proposals Map, an Inverclyde wide Environmental Constraints Map is included with the LDP for information.

+It should be noted that the Plan (Written Statement and Proposals Map) and its policies need to be read as a whole - certain site specific policies in Chapters 4-10 may also be covered by more generic policies in Chapter 2 and broader regeneration priorities in Chapter 3.
+All policies will be considered together in the decision making process for planning applications.

+Toward the end of the Plan a Glossary can be found, where unfamiliar terms and acronyms are defined in order to assist in the understanding of the background information and the policies themselves.

-1.31 An online version of Proposed Plan is on the Council's website at:
+An online version of Proposed Plan is on the Council's website at: